Forex: Buhari happy with market stability - Nigeria Today

 Forex: Buhari happy with market stability

+He said: “Given what we have right now the fact that the revenues are looking good, the state of the economy is good and I believe that we are going to pull out of the problem in due course.’’

+The CBN boss reassured that the apex bank would continue to make the foreign exchange available to those in need to enable them to import or to carry out eligible transactions

-The post Forex: Buhari happy with market stability appeared first on Nigerian Pilot: Nigerian Newspaper.
+The post Forex: Buhari happy with market stability appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG